Tadeusz Piotrowski (sociologist): Career

+Works

 Poland's Holocaust

 Poland’s Holocaust: Ethnic Strife, Collaboration with Occupying Forces and Genocide in the Second Republic, 1918–1947, first published in 1998, concerns the topic of Poland's history in the interwar period as well as in World War II, with particular focus on the uneasy relations between various ethnic groups of the Second Polish Republic.

-Klaus-Peter Friedrich writing in Zeitschrift für Ostmitteleuropa-Forschung criticized the work as an "apologetic" tract.
-Jan Grabowski characterized the book as a "collection of quotations taken out of context"; it put forward multiple ahistorical claims.
-Gwido Zlatkes, reviewing the work for Polin: Studies in Polish Jewry, criticized the work for being biased towards the Poles; throughout the work, Piotrowski's "polemical passion" shared an uncomfortable relationship with "scholarly discipline."
-Jeremy Black found the work to be a "seriously unbalanced account" that had "hijacked" the terminology of Holocaust to include victims of Soviet regime and portray the Jews as colloborators.
-In contrast, Anna M. Cienciala who reviewed the work for Nationalities Papers, described it as "a solid study of the suffering, resistance, and collaboration."

 Genocide and Rescue in Wolyn

 Genocide and Rescue in Wolyn, first published in 2000, concerns the topic of massacres of Poles in Volhynia and Eastern Galicia during WWII.
-Bogdan Musiał, reviewing for Zeitschrift für Ostmitteleuropa-Forschung in 2001, found it to be an unbiased and informative work; however, there was a lack of engagement with the historical and political context of the events.
+Bogdan Musiał, reviewing for Zeitschrift für Ostmitteleuropa-Forschung in 2001, found it to be an unbiased and informative work; however, he noted that there was a lack of engagement with the historical and political context of the events.

 The Polish Deportees of World War II

 The Polish Deportees of World War II, first published in 2004, concerns the topic of mass deportations of Poles following the Soviet invasion and occupation of Eastern Poland in 1939.
 Anna Jaroszynska-Kirchmann in her review of this book for the Journal of Cold War Studies wrote that the book is "an excellent teaching tool" that "will likely be of great interest" to scholars interested in either modern history of that region or the topic of forced migrations.
 Gifford Malone, a US diplomat writing in History: Reviews of New Books, found the volume to be a well written and moving account.